-Composition of Nominating Committee Attendance Attendance % Andrew Mark Sill (Chair) (appointed on 27 October 2023) 5/5 100% Anthony Lim Choon Eng 5/5 100% Donna Chang Wai Kah (appointed on 27 October 2023) 1/1 100% Sarena Cheah Yean Tih (resigned on 27 October 2023) 4/4 100%
+Composition of Nominating Committee Attendance Attendance %

+Andrew Mark Sill (Chair) 5/5 100%

+Anthony Lim Choon Eng 5/5 100%

+Donna Chang Wai Kah 5/5 100%

-DISCLOSURE OF BOARD COMMITTEES
+DIRECTOR'S REPORT (CONTINUED) DISCLOSURE OF BOARD COMMITTEES

 Remuneration Committee

 The Board has established the Remuneration Committee in April 2013.
 The Committee presently comprises three (3) Directors of which one (1) is the Chair and two (2) Independent Directors.